facebook/react-native-website/README.md

 ```
 react-native-website/
 ├── docs/
-│   ├── accessibility.md
+│   ├── [BASE VERSIONED DOC FILES]
 │   └── ...
 └── website/
+    ├── architecture/
+    │   ├── [ARCHITECTURE DOC FILES]
+    │   └── ...
     ├── blog/
-    │   ├── 2015-03-26-react-native-bringing-modern-web-techniques-to-mobile.md
+    │   ├── [BLOG POSTS]
     │   └── ...
+    ├── contributing/
+    │   ├── [CONTRIBUTING DOC FILES]
+    │   └── ...
     ├── core/
-    ├── pages/
+    │   ├── [CUSTOM COMPONENTS]
-    │   └── en/
+    │   └── ...
     ├── src/
     │   ├── css/
-    │   │   ├── customTheme.scss
+    │   │   ├── [CUSTOM STYLES]
     │   │   └── ...
     │   ├── pages/
-    │   │   ├── index.js
+    │   │   ├── [STATIC PAGES]
     │   │   └── ...
     │   └── theme/
+    │   │   ├── [SWIZZLED COMPONENTS]
+    │   │   └── ...
     ├── static/
     │   ├── blog/
     │   │   └── assets/
     │   ├── docs/
     │   │   └── assets/
-    │   ├── img/
-    │   └── js/
+    │   └── img/
     ├── versioned_docs/
-    │   ├── version-0.60/
+    │   ├── [GENERATED VERSIONED DOC FILES]
     │   └── ...
     ├── versioned_sidebars/
-    │   ├── version-0.60-sidebars.json
+    │   ├── [GENERATED VERSIONED SIDEBARS]
     │   └── ...
     ├── docusaurus.config.js
     ├── package.json
     ├── showcase.json
     ├── sidebars.json
+    ├── sidebarsArchitecture.json
+    ├── sidebarsContributing.json
     └── versions.json
 ```

 ### Documentation sources

+As mentioned above, the `docs` folder contains the source files for docs from "Guides", "Components" and "APIs" tabs on the React Native website (versioned docs).
+The doc files for the "Architecture" and "Contribution" tabs are located inside `website` in the respective directories (unversioned/static docs).
-As mentioned above, the `docs` folder contains the source files for all of the docs in the React Native website.
-In most cases, you will want to edit the files within this directory.
-If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json` file in the `website` directory.
-The sidebars file contains a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.
+In most cases, you will only want to edit the files within those directories.

+If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json`, `sidebarsArchitecture.json` and `sidebarsContributing.json` files in the `website` directory.
+The sidebar files contains a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.

 ### Versioned docs

-The React Native website is versioned to allow users to go back and see the API reference docs for any given release.
+Part of the React Native website is versioned to allow users to go back and see the Guides or API reference documentation for any given release.
 A new version of the website is generally generated whenever there is a new React Native release.
 When this happens, any changes made to the `docs` and `website/sidebars.json` files will be copied over to the corresponding location within `website/versioned_docs` and `website/versioned_sidebars`.

 > **_Note:_** Do not edit the auto-generated files within `versioned_docs` or `versioned_sidebars` unless you are sure it is necessary.
-Edits made to older versions will not be propagated to newer versions of the docs.
+Edits made to older versions will not be propagated to newer versions of the versioned docs.

 Docusaurus keeps track of the list of versions for the site in the `website/versions.json` file.
 The ordering of the versions in this file should be in reverse chronological order.